 pregnant or trying to get pregnant

 Since this herb is derived from a plant, allergic reactions are possible.
 Stop using this herb if you develop a rash.
 You may need to see your health care professional, or inform them that this occurred.
 Report any unusual side effects promptly.

 If you are taking this herb for menstrual or menopausal symptoms, visit your doctor or health care professional for regular checks on your progress.
 You should have a complete check-up every 6 months.
 You will need a regular breast and pelvic exam while on this therapy.
 Follow the advice of your doctor or health care professional.

+Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 If you have any reason to think you are pregnant, stop taking this herb at once and contact your doctor or health care professional.

 Herbal or dietary supplements are not regulated like medicines.
 Rigid quality control standards are not required for dietary supplements.
 The purity and strength of these products can vary.
 The safety and effect of this dietary supplement for a certain disease or illness is not well known.
 This product is not intended to diagnose, treat, cure or prevent any disease.